-The OH&S policy is reviewed when appropriate (at least annually), and any necessary amendments are made and presented to the senior board for approval.
+- The OH&S policy is reviewed when appropriate (at least annually), and any necessary amendments are made and presented to the senior board for approval. - The senior board is kept up to date with relevant legislation. - Information on occupational health and safety management is presented to the senior board.

-- The senior board is kept up to date with relevant legislation. - Information on occupational health and safety management is presented to the senior board. - The company is managing occupational health and safety per the policy. - Occupational health and safety advice is available to Glendale personnel. - Guidance is available for directors and managers on skills, training, and budgetary provisions to ensure continued compliance with the OH&S Policy. - This group meets a minimum of four times per annum.
+- The company is managing occupational health and safety per the policy. - Occupational health and safety advice is available to Glendale personnel. - Directors and managers can obtain guidance on skills, training, and budgetary provisions to ensure continued compliance with the OH&S Policy. - This group meets a minimum of four times per annum.